View Document Text

 Item 12 – Brokerage Practices

-custody if you give us authority to withdraw assets from your separate account under certain circumstances (see
+if you give us authority to withdraw assets from your separate account under certain circumstances (see Item 15,

-Item 15, below).
-Your assets must be maintained in an account at a “qualified custodian,” generally a broker- dealer
+below).
+Your assets must be maintained in an account at a “qualified custodian,” generally a broker- dealer or bank.

-or bank.
-CAP currently recommends the custodial and brokerage services of Charles Schwab & Co., Inc., (“Schwab”)
+CAP currently recommends the custodial and brokerage services of Charles Schwab & Co., Inc., (“Schwab”) a registered

-a registered broker-dealer and member SIPC.
-We are independently owned and operated and are not affiliated with
+broker-dealer and member SIPC.
+We are independently owned and operated and are not affiliated with Schwab.
+While

-Schwab.
-While we recommend Schwab as custodian/broker, clients will decide whether to do so and will open
+we recommend Schwab as custodian/broker, Clients will decide whether to do so and will open accounts with Schwab

 How We Select Brokers/Custodians